 Employees will be able to act on records that need to be maintained, deleted, or archived on time if proper records management procedures are in place.

 For example, a government may require that employee records be stored in an organization’s data centers for no more than ten years.
-An excellent records management system would undoubtedly address retention policies based on the kind of records and handle their deletion on time.
+An excellent records management software would undoubtedly address retention policies based on the kind of records and handle their deletion on time.

 3- Protected essential records